pelagornis/styleguide/swift/index.md

 ```

 #### Optional Binding
-`guard else` is written on the same line if it does not impair readability or does not exceed 100 lines.
+`guard else` is written on the same line if it does not impair readability or does not exceed 100 lines. </br>
+And Prefer to use guard statements rather than if statements to minimize overlap.

+#### Defer
+Consider using `defer block` if you need a cleanup code at multiple end points.

 #### Blank
 Only one blank line is allowed